Jemmpol/Jemmpol/README.md

-- 👋 Hi, I’m @Jemmpol
+- 👋 Hi, I’m Jhon Esteban
 - 👀 I’m interested in graphic desing and software development.
 - 🌱 I’m currently learning python and c++.
-- 💞️ I’m looking to collaborate on my professional development.
-- 📫 How to reach me: medicnope@gmail.com, +57 301 416 4180
+- 📫 How to reach me: medicnope@gmail.com, +57 301 416 4180, @jemm_pol

 <!---
 Jemmpol/Jemmpol is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.